POM: Prescription only medicine

 The recommended dosage is one tablet (200 mg Bezafibrate) taken three times daily equivalent to 600 mg bezafibrate.
 Occasionally gastrointestinal symptoms may occur.
 In susceptible patients, slowly increasing dosage over 5 to 7 days may help to avoid such symptoms.

-In older people there is a physiological reduction of the renal function with age.
+In elderly people there is a physiological reduction of the renal function with age.
 Bezafibrate dosage should be adjusted based on serum creatinine clearance values (see Patients with renal impairment below).

 Patients with renal impairment